Accretion onto a Supermassive Black Hole Binary Before Merger: Global accretion behavior: Time-dependence, Disk states, and 3D effects

 \subsection{Accretion cycles between states}

 It has been previously noted \citep{Bowen2018,Bowen2019,Combi2021} that the time fluid elements spend in a minidisk is comparable to or shorter than a binary orbital period when the binary separation is $\sim 20M$ and the BHs are non-spinning (also noted by \cite{Gold2014a}, but observed at a separation $\sim 10M$).
 Because the lump-fed accretion stream alternates between feeding the two minidisks, there is a large ratio between the mass of a minidisk immediately after it has completed receiving its supply and its mass shortly before a new delivery begins.
-The complete cycle through these states is largely independent of the driving timescale, which evolves from $\approx 1.4$ binary orbits at early times to $\approx 1$ orbit about halfway through the simulation.
+The complete cycle between these states is largely independent of the driving timescale, which evolves from $\approx 1.4$ binary orbits at early times to $\approx 1$ orbit about halfway through the simulation.
 Earlier, the modulation is driven by the lump's orbit; later, as the lump amplitude decays, it is instead driven by the eccentricity of gas orbits at the CBD's inner edge.
-Here we present a deeper analysis of how a minidisk's structure changes as its mass varies through a full accretion cycle.
+First, {let us} present a deeper analysis of how a minidisk's structure changes as its mass varies through a full accretion cycle using purely hydrodynamic behavior, and in \S\ref{sec:magstates} we will dive further into the cyclical magnetic component.

-Figure~\ref{fig:strmvsdisk} shows how different the maximum and minimum mass states are.
-The upper panel (``disk-dominated") shows a period of diminished but still high accretion rate onto BH2 (BH identity as indicated in Fig.\ref{fig:equatorgridrho}), where a portion of the in-falling stream has circularized and will soon become depleted since no significant accretion is being sustained onto this minidisk from the CBD; the bottom panel (``stream-dominated") shows a time close to a maximum in the accretion rate, before the dense minidisk forms and most of the Hill sphere is still devoid of matter.
-When the disk is full, accreting matter arriving at the disk is pushed onto roughly circular orbits; by contrast, when the disk has been depleted, arriving matter falls almost directly into the black hole.
+{ {Figure~\ref{fig:strmvsdisk} shows how different the maximum and minimum mass states are.
+In the upper panel the BH2 minidisk is ``disk-dominated": its mass is large and the accretion rate onto it is somewhat less than the maximum (BH identity as indicated in Fig.\ref{fig:equatorgridrho}).
+In the bottom panel (``stream-dominated") this same minidisk contains little mass, but the rate of accretion onto the black hole is near the maximum rate.}} When the disk is full, accreting matter arriving at the disk is pushed onto roughly circular orbits; by contrast, when the disk has been depleted, arriving matter falls almost directly into the black hole.